firqaaa/firqaaa/README.md

 - 🌱 I’m currently learning SSL (Self-Supervised Learning)
 - 👯 I’m looking to collaborate on AI Projects
 - 🤔 I’m looking for help with MLOps
-- 💬 Ask me about Computer Vision and NLP
+- 💬 Ask me about Computer Vision and Natural Language Processing
 - 📫 How to reach me: -
 - 😄 Pronouns: He/him